The manta rays come to meet Matt, who has immersed himself in apnea. (Komodo, Indonesia, July 2016)

 The dive cruise has fun

-To admire the manta rays of Komodo in this month of July 2016, I opted as in 2011 for a dive cruise.
-After a lot of research on divers' internet forums, I chose the Duyung Baru.
+To admire Komodo's manta rays in July 2016, I opted for a diving cruise, as I did in 2011.
+After a lot of research on divers' internet forums, my choice fell on the Duyung Baru.
 This pretty little pinisi (traditional Indonesian boat) seems to correspond perfectly to my expectations: six divers maximum on board (divided in three cabins) and "photographer friendly" atmosphere.
 Luckily, there is availability on the dates I like.

 See also on the blog → Komodo seen from above, it is even more beautiful